Financial Advice

 Types of financial advice

-Tied advisers can only recommend the products offered by the company or group they represent.
+Restricted advisers can only recommend the products from several companies, often including the company or group they represent.
 This can be severely limiting.
 Even if they can sell you a product

 that's appropriate, it may be poor compared to others in the marketplace.

-That's not to say tied advice is always bad, many tied advisers benefit from good training and backup from their employers (typically large banks and insurers) and
+That's not to say restricted advice is always bad, many restricted advisers benefit from good training and backup from their employers (typically large banks and insurers) and

 the advice is often very accessible, e.g. via the high street.
 The products aren't always bad either.

-Trouble is, would you ever want to see a doctor (no matter how good they might be) knowing they could only prescribe medicine made by one manufacturer?
+Trouble is, would you ever want to see a doctor (no matter how good they might be) knowing they could only prescribe a limited range of medicine?

 Independent financial advisers (IFAs) can, in theory, choose from the entire marketplace.
 They can decide on exactly what type of product is most suitable for you